Supervisor Email: email@example.com

-The Major in Plant Biology provides a broad education in all areas of contemporary biology, and affords students an opportunity to concentrate on courses in upper years that are focused on plant biology.
-This program is suitable for students with an interest in the biochemistry, biotechnology, cell biology, ecology, evolution, genetics, physiology, and/or development of plants.
+The Major Program in Plant Biology provides a broad education in all areas of contemporary biology and affords students an opportunity to concentrate on Plant Biology courses in upper years.
+This program is suitable for students with an interest in biochemistry, biotechnology, cell biology, ecology, evolution, genetics, physiology, and/or development of plants.

-Students apply to the Major Program in Plant Biology after completing a minimum of 4.0 full credits, including 1.0 credit in Biology (excluding BIOA11H3), 1.0 credit in Chemistry, and 0.5 credit in Mathematics (excluding MATA02H3) or Statistics.
-Students are admitted on the basis of academic performance.
+Students apply to the Major Program in Plant Biology after completing a minimum of 4.0 credits, including 1.0 credit in Biology (excluding BIOA11H3), 1.0 credit in Chemistry, and 0.5 credit in Mathematics (excluding MATA02H3) or Statistics.
+Students are admitted based on academic performance.